Eviloma/evilbot/README.md

 ## About The Project

-This Discord bot is developed in TypeScript and utilizes the discord.js library for interacting with the Discord API.
+This Discord bot, developed in TypeScript, leverages the power of the discord.js library for seamless interaction with the Discord API.
+It boasts a diverse range of functionalities tailored to enhance the user experience within your server:
-It features the following functionalities:

-- **Music Playback**: The bot can play music using Lavalink.
-You can provide a track link or specify keywords for music search.
+- **Music Playback**: Elevate your server's atmosphere with the bot's impressive music playback capabilities.
+Integrated with Lavalink, the bot allows users to play music effortlessly.
+Whether you provide a direct track link or specify keywords for a music search, the bot ensures a smooth and enjoyable listening experience.
-- **Welcome New Members**: Upon a new member joining the server, the bot can automatically greet them in a designated text channel with a welcome message.
+- **Welcome New Members**: Foster a sense of community by automatically welcoming new members to your server.
+The bot takes care of this with a personalized greeting in a designated text channel, ensuring that newcomers feel right at home from the moment they join.
-- **Role Assignment on Entry**: The bot can assign a specific role to new members when they join the server.
+- **Role Assignment on Entry**: Streamline server organization by having the bot assign specific roles to new members upon entry.
+This feature not only adds a layer of customization to your server structure but also helps in quickly integrating new members into specific community segments.
-- **Slash Commands**: The bot uses Discord Slash Commands for convenient interaction with users.
+- **Slash Commands**: Stay on the cutting edge of Discord interaction with the integration of Discord Slash Commands.
+These commands provide users with a convenient and intuitive way to engage with the bot, making interactions smoother and more user-friendly.
+- **Temporary Voice Chats**: Take communication to the next level with the addition of temporary voice chats.
+Users can create and join voice channels for temporary discussions or activities, adding a dynamic and spontaneous element to your server's voice communication experience.
+- **Fun Image Filters Command**: Inject a dose of fun and creativity into your server with the bot's image filter command.
+Users can apply various entertaining and amusing filters to their images, sparking creativity and laughter within the community.

 ## Built With